Moniece Slaughter Says Max Lux Abused Brandi Boyd Since They Were TEENS, Suggests He May Kill Her

 Wow.

-Moniece Slaughter is worried for her long time friend and former Love and Hip Hop Hollyweird co-star Brandi Boyd after the wife shared an alarming livestream audio of her being abused by her husband, producer Max Lux.
+Moniece Slaughter is worried for her long time friend and former Love and Hip Hop Hollyweird co-star Brandi Boyd after the wife shared an alarming live stream audio of her being abused by her husband, producer Max Lux.
 The chilling video went viral with Brandi claiming to never let Max put his hands on her “again” as their baby cried in the background.
 Lux threatened his wife, “I’m About To F–k You Up B—h”, as thousands of people listened on.

 A day later Brandi updated fans, ensuring everyone she was ok and not physically harmed by her husband, but Moniece says this has been a pattern for years.
-36-year-old Brandi has been physically abused by her now husband since they were teenagers according to Moniece and she fears their relationship might end with Brandi in a casket.
+36-year-old Brandi has been physically abused by her now-husband since they were teenagers according to Moniece and she fears their relationship might end with Brandi in a casket.

 Moniece left the bold comment under a video clip of Brandi thanking everyone for their concern after the scary live stream went up.